 - Physics: For scores 13 through 15, credit will be given for 12 units of subject 8.01, Physics I, and you may enroll in subject 8.02 or 8.022 (Physics II).
 For scores lower than 13, no credit is awarded.

-If you earn 8.01 credit and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of unrestricted elective credit.
+If you earn 8.01 credit from an Abitur score and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of unrestricted elective credit.
 You will also receive 12 units of credit for a passing grade in 8.012.

 - Humanities, Arts and Social Sciences: Abitur credit cannot be used to satisfy any part of the HASS Requirement.
 However, each grade of 13 through 15 on an Abitur exam in fields designated Humanities, Arts, or Social Sciences at MIT earns 9 units of unrestricted elective credit.
 For grades lower than 13, no credit is given.